ayaznoori/kfc_clone/README.md

 ## Acknowledgments

-- We take all the responsiblity for every single line of code.
-The desgin inspire from **https://online.kfc.co.in/**.
+- We take all the responsibility for every single line of code.
+The design inspires by **https://online.kfc.co.in/**.